 Snoring in children

-For children the main causes of snoring are:
+We regularly see children affected by snoring, where the main causes of snoring are:

 - enlarged tonsils and adenoids